m1rels/m1rels/README.md

 - 👋 Hi, I’m @m1rels
 - 👀 I’m interested in programming and sports.
+- I code with HTML, CSS and JavaScript.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning React JS.

 <!---
 m1rels/m1rels is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.